ESA-APEx/apex_documentation/udp_writer_guide.md

 ### Organizing your code

-A UDP is simply a parametrized version of an openEO workflow, and as such we recommend that you use the same code to develop and test your algorithm, as you use to generate the UDP json.
+A UDP is simply a parametrized version of an openEO process graph, and as such we recommend that you use the same code to develop and test your algorithm, as you use to generate the UDP json.
 This ensures that your UDP is functionally equivalent to your code.
 Your code remains your own, and you only need to export the JSON UDP definition to share it with APEx.